kazantzakis-zz/pySokoban/README.md

 * Refactor movePlayer() function
 * Implement ESC key
 * Count moves & pushes
 * Show moves & pushes in interface

+## Known bugs
+* When player is on goal square and the u (Undo) button is pressed and a arrow key is pressed an unnecessary goal square is created.